thatoddmailbox/kvm-base/README.md

 Two [TMDS361B](https://www.ti.com/lit/ds/symlink/tmds361b.pdf) chips are used as HDMI switches, and an [FSUSB74](https://www.onsemi.com/pub/Collateral/FSUSB74-D.pdf) is used as the USB switch.

+## Assembly
+A stencil is probably the easiest way to assemble the board, but it's definitely possible to do so without one, as long as you have a hot air rework station.
+The trickiest parts to solder are probably the FSUSB74 (QFN with 0.4 mm pitch but no thermal pad) TMDS361B (TQFP with 0.5 mm pitch).

 ## Note on sink-side output stages
 Interestingly, the TMDS361B's datasheet pretty clearly states that it's "not intended for source side applications such as external switch boxes", which I probably missed when designing this board.